graphprotocol/contracts/docs/IndexingSignal.md

 - Should there be a minimum stake/allocation requirement for indexers to be eligible for selection?
 - How frequently can the set be rotated?
 Should there be a cooldown to prevent disruption?
 - Rounding remainder when dividing issuance by N: accumulate dust or distribute to last indexer?
-- What value should `minimumIndexerCount` be initially? (e.g., 3?)
-- What criteria define a "privileged signaler"?
-Protocol governance, specific contracts, or a role-based system?

 ### RCA Term Derivation